Commendation Medal: Army

-The Army Commendation Medal is awarded to any member of the Armed Forces of the United States other than General Officers who, while serving in any capacity with the U.S. Army after December 6, 1941, distinguished themselves by heroism, meritorious achievement or meritorious service.
+The Army Commendation Medal (ARCOM) is awarded to any member of the Armed Forces of the United States other than General Officers who, while serving in any capacity with the U.S. Army after December 6, 1941, distinguished themselves by heroism, meritorious achievement or meritorious service.
 The medal may be awarded to a member of another branch of the U.S. Armed Forces or of a friendly foreign nation who, after June 1, 1962, distinguishes themselves by an act of heroism, extraordinary achievement, or significant meritorious service which has been of mutual benefit to the friendly nation and the United States.

 Criteria and appearance

 The Army Commendation Medal is awarded to American and foreign military personnel in the grade of O-6 (colonel in the U.S. Army) and below who have performed noteworthy service in any capacity with the United States Army.
 Qualifying service for the award of the medal can be for distinctive meritorious achievement and service, acts of courage involving no voluntary risk of life, or sustained meritorious performance of duty.
 Approval of the award must be made by an officer in the grade of colonel (O-6) or higher.

 The medallion of the Army Commendation Medal is a bronze hexagon, 13/8 inches wide.
 On the medallion is an American bald eagle with wings spread horizontally, grasping in its talons three crossed arrows.
 On its breast is a shield paly of thirteen pieces and a chief.
 The reverse bears a panel for naming between the words FOR MILITARY above and MERIT below, all placed above a laurel sprig.
 The ribbon is 13/8 inches wide primarily of myrtle green.
 It is edged in white and in the center are five thin white stripes spaced equally apart.